stadia/activerecord-mysql2rgeo-adapter/README.md

 system it expects the data to be in.
 The column now has a "constraint" on it;
 it will accept only LineString data, and only data whose SRID is 3785.

-The fourth column, "lonlat", has the `st_point` type, and accepts only Point data.
+The fourth column, "lonlat", has the `point` type, and accepts only Point data.
 Furthermore, it declares the column as "geographic", which means it accepts longitude/latitude data, and performs calculations such as distances using a spheroidal domain.